lichkingTed/query-agent-Louis/README.md

 - Return only the answer, without identifiers (e.g., "mongodb" instead of "mongodb-56c598c8fc")

 ## Submission Guidelines
-1. Submit your repository to [submission link]
+Submit your repository to [submission link](https://assignment-validator-test-oqwduhlfz6wsmduqmvvqvf.streamlit.app/)
  - The validator will return your score within a few minutes
  - If you encounter errors, wait a few minutes before retrying
  - Do not refresh the browser to avoid losing your session
-2. Complete [this form] with the following:
-   - Your GitHub repository URL
-   - A 5-minute Loom video (use Loom.com only)
-     - 2 minutes: Explain your approach to solving the problem
-     - 3 minutes: Tell us about yourself and your interest in this field

 ### Submission Requirements
 1. GitHub Repository